 The collapsed roof was reported to the Moorhead Fire Department around 12 p.m.

-Mass and activities, including a Boy Scout breakfast, had been cancelled due to a weekend storm which brought nearly 10 inches of snow, making Moorhead’s seasonal snow totals 24 inches higher than this time last year.
+Mass and activities, including a Boy Scout breakfast, had been canceled due to a weekend storm which brought nearly 10 inches of snow, making Moorhead’s seasonal snow totals 24 inches higher than the same time last year.

-A communication problem contributed to the decision to cancel the March 10 Mass at the parish.
+A communication problem led to the decision to cancel the March 10 Mass at the parish.

-Father Perez-Cobo said on Saturday he intended to cancel Mass only at St. John’s because it seemed unlikely he would be able to get to Georgetown for the 8 a.m.
+Father Perez-Cobo said on Saturday he intended to cancel Mass only at St. John’s because it seemed unlikely he would be able to get to Georgetown for 8 a.m.
 Sunday Mass.
-The notification to media outlets resulted in confusion about whether St. Francis de Sales was also cancelled.
-After a few phone calls from parishioners, Father Perez-Cobo conferred with members of the parish staff and decided to leave things be after factoring in the confusion, continued snowy weather and stress on snow removal volunteers.
+The notification resulted in confusion about whether St. Francis de Sales was also canceled.
+After fielding a few phone calls from parishioners, Father Perez-Cobo conferred with members of the parish staff and they decided to cancel Mass after factoring in the confusion, continued snowy weather and stress on snow removal volunteers.

 Father Perez-Cobo described that decision as a blessing.

-He is grateful for the people who have shown up at St. Francis de Sales to pitch in during the aftermath.
+He is grateful for the people who have come to St. Francis de Sales to pitch in during the aftermath.

 “We are sad to hear that the roof of St. Francis de Sales beautiful hall succumbed to the snow, but we are grateful to God that no one was hurt,” Bishop Michael J. Hoeppner said.
 “The faithful of St. Francis form a wonderful parish community and I know they are eager already to rebuild what was lost.”

-The office and church portions of the building, which was finished in 1996, appear to be undamaged but are being evaluated for safety.
+The office and church portions of the building, which was finished in 1996, appear to be undamaged but need to be evaluated for safety.

-At this time, he said the main thing they need is prayer.
+At this time, Father Perez-Cobo said the main thing they need is prayer.